 Other risks associated with having blood drawn are slight but may include:

 - Excessive bleeding

 - Fainting or feeling light-headed

 - Infection (a slight risk any time the skin is broken)

 Thyroid antimicrosomal antibody; Antimicrosomal antibody; Microsomal antibody; Thyroid peroxidase antibody; TPOAb

-Salvatore D, Davies TF, Schlumberger MJ, Hay ID, Larsen PR.
-Thyroidphysiology and diagnostic evaluation of patients with thyroid disorders.
-In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, Larsen PR, eds.
+Salvatore D, Davies TF, Schlumberger MJ, et al. Thyroid physiology and diagnostic evaluation of patients with thyroid disorders.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, Larsen PR, et al, eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, Pa: Saunders Elsevier;2011:chap 11.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 11.

 Updated by: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.